 Jerry Seinfeld's commitment to the bit

-Nearly three decades after Jerry Seinfeld was, in one episode of “Seinfeld,” cajoled into bootlegging the movie “Death Blow,” he has finally made his first film
+Nearly three decades after Jerry Seinfeld was, in one episode of “Seinfeld,” cajoled into bootlegging tthe movie “Death Blow,” he has finally made his first film

 Jerry Seinfeld has been responsible for more movies than you think.